TPE Hospice Audits: 7 Steps to Prevent Costly Medicare Paybacks

 Interdisciplinary Group (IDG) meetings are a powerful tool for audit readiness.

-- Document comparative statements that reflect decline across nursing, social work, chaplain, and aide notes.
+- Documentation should reflect decline across nursing, social work, chaplain, and aide notes.

 - Ensure the plan of care is updated with new interventions that reflect the patient’s changing needs.